 Moisture Addition Technique

 Even perfectly smoked meat benefits from a moisture boost before serving.
-A popular technique is to create a simple finishing sauce to toss with the pulled pork:
+A simple finishing sauce to toss with the pulled pork:

 - 1/2 cup apple cider vinegar